EmileRolley/sustainable-computing/README.md

 ## Websites

 * [EcoInfo.cnrs.fr](https://ecoinfo.cnrs.fr/) - `Good entry point` `Global`\
-_CNRS services aiming to evaluate and to reduce informatic footprint in the french higher education research area._
+_CNRS services aiming to evaluate and to reduce informatics footprint in the french higher education research area._
 * [greenIT.fr](https://www.greenit.fr/ressources/) - `Good entry point` `Digital sobriety` `Lowtech`\
 _Community of responsible digital players who are interested in an alternative digital future._
+* [Green Software Foundation](https://greensoftware.foundation/) - `Good entry point` `Good practice`\
+_The Green Software Foundation is a non-profit with the mission to create a trusted ecosystem of people, standards, tooling and best practices for green software_

 <p align="right"><a href="#top" style="font-size: 24px">▲</a></p>